ekiro/haps/docs/guide.rst

 There are three interfaces:

-- :code:`IUserService`: High-level interface with methods to create and delete user
+- :code:`IUserService`: High-level interface with methods to create and delete users
 - :code:`IDatabase`: Low-level data repository
-- :code:`IMailer`: Just one-method interface for mailing integration
+- :code:`IMailer`: One-method interface for mailing integration

 You need to tell *chaps* about your interfaces by using :code:`@base` class decorator, so it can resolve dependencies correctly.